colejd/Kino/overview.md

 ## Core
-This is responsible for fetching images from the cameras (through `CameraCapture` objects), as well as processing them through each individual Lens.
+This is responsible for fetching images from the cameras (through `CameraCapture` objects), as well as processing them through each individual module via its `modulePipeline`.

-### Lenses
+### Modules
-Lenses are the in-program term for self-contained image processing routines.
+Modules are the in-program term for self-contained image processing routines.
 They inherit from `ModuleCommon`.
 Broadly, they have a `ProcessFrame` function that takes an input image, and writes its results to an output image.
 They are enabled and disabled individually so that you can mix and match what processing you want to do.
-Each one manages its own GUI (though the code that draws it is in the Core).
+Each one manages its own GUI.

 #### Edge Detector
 Processes the input image using Canny edge detection (and optionally, contour filtering)